azharkhalil0407/FastAPI/1.foundations/notes.md

-# Day 1 - APIs and FastAPI Basics
+# APIs and FastAPI Basics

 ## What is an API and FastAPI?